-The plot is an excuse for what is really a series of slapstick sketches (on an airplane, in a kitchen, in a hospital, and of course in the art gallery) involving very little dialogue, but many funny faces and physical contortions, and a lot of potty humor and general grossness.
-This movie will be most successful with kids who are already familiar with the character and appreciate that kind of humor.
-Other kids may be very uncomfortable with the gross and embarrassing situations.
-Kids may enjoy knowing that Atkinson did the voice of Zazu in The Lion King (but adults will remember him as the malapropish vicar in Four Weddings and a Funeral).
+The plot is an excuse for what is really a series of slapstick sketches involving very little dialogue but many funny faces and physical contortions, and a lot of potty humor and general grossness.
+This movie will be most successful with kids who are already familiar with the character and appreciate that kind of comedy.
+However, other kids may be very uncomfortable with the gross and embarrassing situations.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.